pixelpusher/Button/readme.md

-# Arduino Button Library
+# Button Library

-The Arduino Button library makes it easy to do some very common but rather tedious tasks, including detecting clicks, long presses, and debouncing.
+The Button library for Arduino makes it easy to do some very common but rather tedious tasks, including detecting clicks, long presses, and debouncing.

 ## Example